jeff4/bionotes.github.io/page-holmes-1998.md

 * Given a tree, we can distinguish between **ancestral** (aka primitive) versus **derived** character states.
 If an OTU has the same base as the common ancestor of all the sequences under study, then we say that OTU is in the primitive or **plesiomorphic state**.
 Such an ancestral character seen in an OTU is called a **plesiomorphy**.
 * If it is *not* in the ancestral state, then we say that the OTU is in the derived or **apomorphic state**.
 A derived character is called an **apomorphy**.
 	* If an OTU has is apomorphic and it is a unique derived character state (aka a sequence that we do not see in any of ther other OTUs), then we call this unique apomorphy an [**autapomorphy**](https://en.wikipedia.org/wiki/Autapomorphy).
-	* Alternately, if a derived character state is seen in multiple OTUs, then this apomorphy
+	* Alternately, if a derived character state is seen in multiple OTUs, then this shared apomorphy is called a [**synapomorphy**](https://en.wikipedia.org/wiki/Synapomorphy_and_apomorphy).

 ## Chapter 3: Genes: Organization, Functions, and Evolution p.
 37
 ## Chapter 4: Genes in Populations p.
 89